skjolber/json-log-filter/README.md

 Note that

  * the `Jackson`-based processors in this project do both of these automatically, and
  * most frameworks do databinding and/or schema-validation, so at some point the incoming request is known to be valid JSON.
 An ideal implementation takes advantage of this, logging as text if the databinding fails, otherwise logging as (filtered) JSON.
+See the Logbook module further down for an example.

 ## Performance
 The `core` processors within this project are faster than the `Jackson`-based processors.
 This is expected as parser/serializer features have been traded for performance.